 Tips and advice on clearing footways

 Like roads, footways have been prioritised and will be covered Monday to Saturday between 6 a.m. - 6 p.m.
 On Sundays and Public Holidays, the cover will be between 7 a.m. and noon and be restricted to the Primary Network only.

-- Priority Two: main urban footways serving schools, hospitals and minor shopping areas;
+- Secondary: main urban footways serving schools, hospitals and minor shopping areas;

-- Priority Three: Other footways as resources permit.
+- Other: All remaining Footways as resources permit.

 [Back to top]

 The Council are not responsible for the gritting of Trunk Roads within Highland.
-Two companies, BEAR Scotland and Scotland TranServ, are responsible for the management and maintenance of trunk roads, the main strategic routes in the Highlands, which are owned by the Scottish Executive.
+BEAR Scotland are responsible for the management and maintenance of trunk roads, the main strategic routes in the Highlands, which are owned by the Scottish Executive.

 [Back to top]